Nico, 1988: Release

+Reception

-The movie went to general release in the US in early August 2018.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 94% based on 62 reviews, with an average rating of 7.2/10.
-The website's critical consensus reads; "Nico, 1988 takes an absorbing – and appropriately idiosyncratic – look at the singer's later years."
-On Metacritic, the film has an average weighted score of 75 out of 100, based on 21 critics, indicating "favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 93% based on 76 reviews, with an average rating of 7/10.
+The website's critics consensus reads, "Nico, 1988 takes an absorbing – and appropriately idiosyncratic – look at the singer's later years."
+Metacritic, which uses a weighted average, assigned the film a score of 75 out of 100, based on 21 critics, indicating "generally favorable reviews".

 Dyrholm, who played Nico, received critical acclaim for her performance.
-Variety hailed her as "a powerhouse of authenticity.
+Owen Gleiberman of Variety hailed her as "a powerhouse of authenticity.
 Her moroseness is mesmerizing, but she also gives Nico a tense intelligence, and her singing is uncanny."
-The Los Angeles Times also raved about Dyrholm as "an actress of formidable presence", giving "strong, truthful, unflinching performance that powers the film the way Christa's energy powered the bands she was in those late days".
-The New York Times also praised how Dyrholm was photographed in "brutally unforgiving close-up", saying that it "fully captures the faded charisma of the singer" in the last year of her existence.
-Joe Morgenstern in Wall Street Journal emphased, saying: "I’ve never seen a performance quite like it — unsparingly harsh, but also graceful, droll and tender, a portrait of soul-weariness laced with a yearning for salvation."
+Kenneth Turan of the Los Angeles Times also praised Dyrholm as "an actress of formidable presence", giving a "strong, truthful, unflinching performance that powers the film the way Christa's energy powered the bands she was in those late days".
+Jeannette Catsoulis of The New York Times also praised how Dyrholm was photographed in "brutally unforgiving close-up", saying that it "fully captures the faded charisma of the singer" in the last year of her existence.
+Joe Morgenstern of The Wall Street Journal wrote, "I've never seen a performance quite like it — unsparingly harsh, but also graceful, droll and tender, a portrait of soul-weariness laced with a yearning for salvation."

 At the Venice Film Festival in 2017, it won the Orrizonti Award for Best Film.
-At the Donatellos in 2018, (which work in Italy on the same criteria as the Oscars), it won the Best Original Script award, and was nominated in the Best Films category.
+At the Donatellos in 2018, it won the Best Original Script award, and was nominated in the Best Films category.
 At the 9th Magritte Awards, it received a nomination in the category of Best Foreign Film in Coproduction.